openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Context menu groups: </b> If contributing commands to Zowe Explorer's context menus, the extension follows the Zowe Explorer extensibility documentation and adds them in new context menu groups that are located below Zowe Explorer's existing context menu groups in the user interface.</td>
+   <td><b>Context menu groups: </b> If contributing commands to Zowe Explorer for VS Code's context menus, the extension follows the Zowe Explorer for VS Code extensibility documentation and adds them in new context menu groups that are located below Zowe Explorer for VS Code's existing context menu groups in the user interface.</td>
  </tr>

   <tr>